conwetlab/wstore/README.md

 Be aware os having MongoDB up and running before executing the script.
 If MongoDB fails when starting you may need to configure the smallfiles option (see http://docs.mongodb.org/manual/reference/configuration-options/).

-You can execute the script *setup.sh* to perform the complete installation. **Please note that this script should be run as an user without using sudo.(no root permissions are needed, although root user is allowed).** Executing the script using sudo will cause Python and Django packages to be installed in the system, not in the virtualenv, which can cause WStore not working properly or even break your system if using CentOS.

-    $ ./setup.sh

 <pre>
 # Ubuntu/Debian
 $ service mongodb start